Stained Glass Makers of the Nineteenth Century

 The Victorian Glass Makers

-The demand for imported stained glass was a national phenomenon, however, by chance between 1800 and 1820 a large portion of this trade took place through John Christopher Hampp a Norwich weaver and merchant.
-Much of the glass, which became available after the French Revolution, was installed in churches, mansions and cathedrals both here and across the country.
+Although the demand for imported stained glass was a national phenomenon, by chance between 1800 and 1820 a large portion of this trade took place through John Christopher Hampp, a Norwich weaver and merchant.
+Much of the glass, which became available after the French Revolution, was installed in churches, mansions and cathedrals both in Norfolk and across the country.
 Thus the Victorian Glass makers undertook three main roles namely: the installation of foreign glass collections, the restoration of medieval glass remains and the production of new windows.
+However, for the first 35 years of the 19th Century it was the latter two tasks which were the prevalent activity of the craftsmen.

-Over the nineteenth century Haward estimates that a staggering 1375 windows were installed across the county (both new and old glass) of which 1040 can be attributed with twelve firms supplying over 70 percent of the windows installed.
+Over the 19th century Birkin Haward (Victorian stained-glass expert) estimates that a staggering 1375 windows were installed across the county (both new and old glass).
+Twelve firms supplied over 70% of the windows installed.
 As can be seen in the following table, four of the top twelve were local firms:

 |Firm||No. of windows|